CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 scale, however, the differences are less apparent.

 Prior analysis has shown that \* E. coli\* samples were not replicated at multiple depths.
-Only dissolved oxygen data was collected at at depth, so we need only look at surface samples here.
+Only dissolved oxygen data was collected at depth, so we need only look at surface samples here.

 ## Sites for Trend Analysis